raysunvfx/Input-Fetcher/README.md

 ## What it does:
 Input-Fetcher is a node organization system for the Foundry Nuke, which works on the idea of INPUTs and OUTPUTs.
 <br>
-Where INPUTs are child nodes, and OUTPUTs are parent nodes.

 ## How to use:
 To call Input-Fetcher, use the hotkey "SHIFT + N" in Nuke: